 - You have the option to set up a global postback (on a per advertiser basis), where a single postback implementation can register a conversion for all offers for that advertiser.
 Pixels don’t have that option.

 - In general, postback tracking will allow more options for conversion firing beyond when the user is on the webpage.
 Instead of being limited to a simple page load, you can have your advertiser send back the conversion URL whenever they please.
 This will become helpful if your advertiser doesn’t want to register conversions until after an order has shipped, or a lead has been qualified, for example.

 - Postback tracking works on mobile devices!
 Remember, pixel tracking will not work on a smartphone or mobile device.

 - Postback tracking is harder to implement.
 It requires direct communication between the network and the advertiser to make sure that the ID is passed into the correct parameter, and then it requires technical implementation on behalf of the advertiser to store and pass back the value.
 The advertiser will need to have someone with server-side HTTP experience in order to code the requests.

 - Implementation time varies widely.
 Postback tracking could be set up in a matter of minutes, but for some advertisers, it could take an entire day to code the database to store the IDs.

-March 2020 update: With Google’s update to Chrome 80 cookies and Apple ITP now blocking all third-party cookies, postbacks and server-side tracking are now more important than ever.
+September 2021 update: With Apple ITP now blocking all third-party cookies and introducing new privacy measures in iOS 15, postbacks and server-side tracking are now more important than ever.
 If you still rely on pixels and cookies for tracking your performance marketing campaigns, now is the time to adopt a cookieless tracking solution.